Read This Before You Sign a Lease

 Don't rely on oral promises:

 If your landlord promises to do things to your apartment such as paint it, repair it, or carpet it, get it in writing before the lease is signed.
 If the landlord is sincere about the promise, he/she shouldn't object to writing it down.
-So your understanding is clear, specify the date the repair or improvement is to be completed.
+So your understanding is clear, specify the date the repair or improvement is to be completed by.
 If your landlord says he/she won't hold you to a certain clause in the lease, cross it out and initial it.

 Things are negotiable: